thedeveloperever/optimac/README.md

 cd Downloads/

-cd macosdebloater-macosdebloater
+cd macosdebloater-scripts

-chmod 777 debloater.sh
+chmod 777 macosdebloater.sh

-./debloater.sh
+./macosdebloater.sh

 And after it finishes, you need to reboot.
 You now have a debloated MacOS system!